dbalan/streamingdata/spec.md

 - hash_sum: sha256 hash of all the numbers that were sent, optional, only set for last message.

 #### Reconnect
 Server is responsible for keeping track of reconnections as long as 30s has not expired after last disconnect.
-Client need not do anything other than retrying, and keeping track of data already recieved.
+Client need not do anything other than retrying with the same clientID, and keeping track of data already recieved.

 #### Server state
+Server stores
+1. the client ID: to identify the client connection, if it gets disconnected.
+2. number of elements sent - this removes the same state need to be stored in client.
-Server stores the client ID, number of elements sent and the seed for the PRNG being used and last disconnect time.
+3. the seed for the PRNG being used - this could be replaced with a PRNG state.
+4. last disconnect time for expiring keys
+We could maybe remove the seed and store the PRNG state ifself which would save a bit of computation for the server, but however that means we would have to save the hash states too.